The Woman in Black: History

 The play ran for just three weeks, but it had been successful far beyond anyone could ever have imagined or hoped.
 Susan Hill fondly recalls Alan Ayckbourn telling her that there were now two great plays adapted from ghost stories, The Turn of The Screw and The Woman In Black.

-The Woman In Black proved to be an extraordinary success in Scarborough.
+With no expectations behind it, The Woman In Black proved to be an extraordinary success in Scarborough.
 Although that would merely be the start of a remarkable journey.

 In January 1989, it transferred to London, eventually finding a permanent home at the Fortune Theatre where, in June 2011, it played its 9000th performance and, in 2019, it celebrated its 30th anniversary in the West End.
-Sadly, in November 2022, it was announced the play would close in March 2023 having become the second most performed West End play after Agatha Christie's
+Sadly, in November 2022, it was announced the play would close in March 2023 having become the second most performed West End play after Agatha Christie's The Mousetrap.

 It is estimated the play has been seen by more than 7 million people in the UK alone since 1987 and it has been produced in more than 40 other countries around the world.